This page contains affiliate links. Please read our disclosure for more info.

-We haven’t washed the blazer yet as despite over a month of wear, it just doesn’t need it.
+We haven’t washed the blazer yet despite over a year of wear!
+Yes, we really should do that, but honestly it just doesn’t seem like it needs it.
 It looks as immaculate as when it arrived and doesn’t smell at all.
 We’ll report back when we do wash it.

 This men’s travel blazer is very versatile.
-Simon has the Northwest Grey colour and has worn it in three countries for a funeral, birthday party, Paris sightseeing, Italian dinners, and climbing medieval towers.
+Simon has the Northwest Grey colour and has worn it in seven countries for a funeral, birthday party, Paris sightseeing, fancy dinners, theatre performances, and climbing Italian medieval towers.
 It’s even comfortable enough for hiking or cycling.